zecookiez/CanadianComputingCompetition/README.md

 The following codes and solutions are tested on https://dmoj.ca/ and/or on the CCC Grader depending on which site's tests are stronger.

+If requested I can write up and editorial for further explanations to one of the problem :)

 ### Problem Source
 https://cemc.math.uwaterloo.ca/contests/computing.html